w3f/polkadot-wiki/docs/learn-accounts.md

 | DepositBase   | 200880000000 | 3347999999941.4 |
 | DepositFactor | 320000000    | 5333333312      |

-So let's take for example a multi-sig on Polkadot with a threshold of 2 and 3 signers: Alice, Bob, and Charlie.
-Firs Alice will create the call on chain by calling `as_multi` with the raw call.
+Let's consider an example of a multi-sig on Polkadot with a threshold of 2 and 3 signers: Alice, Bob, and Charlie.
+First Alice will create the call on chain by calling `as_multi` with the raw call.
 When doing this Alice will have to deposit 0.20152 DOTs while she waits for either Bob or Charlie to also approve the call.
 When Bob come to approve the call and execute the transaction, he will not need to place the deposit and Alice will receive her deposit back.